 Swiss Re's Policy Engagement

-As part of our engagement with external stakeholders, Swiss Re also engages in dialogue with local (city/municipal), regional (cantonal), national and international policymakers, government representatives, international organisations and financial institutions, and opinion leaders.
+Dialogue is part of Swiss Re's DNA.
+Our engagement with external stakeholders therefore includes dialogue with local (city/municipal), regional (cantonal), national and international policymakers, government representatives, international organisations and financial institutions, and opinion leaders.

 We appreciate this dialogue as an opportunity to stay abreast of current developments, explain Swiss Re's position, inform and shape the policy debate about matters of interest for us, and, not least, learn about trends and developments important for our business at all political levels.

-Our engagement and dialogue with all our stakeholders is governed by published governance guidelines such as Swiss Re's Code of Conduct.
+Our engagement and dialogue with all our stakeholders is based on trust, mutual respect and integrity and is governed by published governance guidelines such as Swiss Re's Code of Conduct.

 Policy engagement in Switzerland